 Survive and advance is the steady drumbeat of the NCAA Tournament.
 64 teams entered.
 By the end of the day on Saturday, only 32 will be going home.
 After falling in the first round, the Owls’ season, too, has come to an end.
 Reaching the big dance is an accomplishment in itself — one that the previous 13 Rice women’s basketball teams had failed to achieve.

 The “what if”s and “if only” questions will linger, but those won’t change the tremendous successes this group has accomplished.
 And they’re not done just yet.
 The core players on this team are underclassmen.
-Ogwumike and Mulkey, who combined for 40 points and 17 rebounds with both be back, ready to make another run at a championship in 2020.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Ogwumike and Mulkey, who combined for 40 points and 17 rebounds with both be back, ready to make another run at a championship in 2020.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.